movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ### 3. B-tree writer

-Implement COW, item mutation, splits, root updates, dirty metadata writeback, and an internal transaction commit on throwaway images.
+Private COW-block allocation, transaction dirty tracking, and final metadata block submission are in place.
+Next implement delayed metadata references and `btrfs_cow_block()` as one operation which updates a locked parent or root, pins the replaced block, and reuses an already-owned block.
+Then add item mutation, splits, root updates, accounting materialization, and an internal transaction commit on throwaway images.
 Gate it behind a compile-time diagnostic option until crash tests are credible.

 ### 4. Existing-file writes